rba100/RedGate.Ipc/README.md

         proxy.DoThingOnServer();
     }

-Methods called on a client side proxy will sent to the server and executed on the registered delegate (`ServerImplementation` in this case).
+Methods called on a client-side proxy will sent to the server and executed on the registered delegate (`ServerImplementation` in this case).
 The factory method provided will be called once per connection and the delegate handler cached until disconnection.

 ## Full duplex